ermaamalia/ermaamalia/README.md

 - 👋 Hi, I’m @ermaamalia
 - 👀 I’m interested in web design and marketing
-- 🌱 I’m currently learning a lot of things
+- 🌱 I’m currently looking for jobs or freelances
-- 💞️ I’m looking to collaborate on yourcompany or project
+- 💞️ I’m looking to collaborate on your company or project
 - 📫 You can reach me in erma.amalia@gmail.com

 <!---